 "Equity" means fairness and justice.
-The Equity Office Te Ara Tautika leads the University's commitment to being a safe, inclusive and equitable place to study, and to ensuring everyone who has the potential to succeed at our University can do so.
-We have a range of initiatives, resources and support for our students and their whānau.
+The University is committed to being a safe, inclusive, diverse, and equitable place to study, where everyone can reach their full potential.
+We have a range of initiatives, resources and support for students and their whānau.